Semigroup of annuli in Liouville CFT: Annulus propagators

 \section{Annulus propagators}

-In this section, we shall focus on the particular case when $\Sigma$ is an annulus with parametrized boundary, the surface is then of type $(0,0,1,1)$.
-We start with an observation that the gluing of amplitude allows us to construct a projective representation of the semi-group of annuli.
+In this section, we shall focus on the particular case when $\Sigma$ is an annulus with parametrised boundary, the surface is then of type $(0,0,1,1)$.
+We start with an observation that the gluing of amplitudes allows us to construct a projective representation of the semigroup of annuli.
 We shall see below that for a subfamily of these annuli, called holomorphic annuli, there is an exact (non-projective) representation.